 More chart-toppers followed, including The Land Of Make Believe and My Camera Never Lies.

-Jay Aston left in 1984 and a nasty car crash left Mike Nolan with serious injuries and Cheryl some broken bones.
-They pulled through, and with chirpy new member Shelley Preston on board they hit the Top 10 again with New Beginning (Mamba Seyra)(1986).
+The group pulled through, and with chirpy new member Shelley Preston on board (replacing the departing Jay Aston), they hit the Top 10 again with New Beginning (Mamba Seyra)(1986).

 Further chart success was not forthcoming and the group soldiered on for a while as a trio when Shelley departed.

 Somewhere along the line, David Van Day of Dollar became involved and started touring his own Bucks Fizz line-up.
 For a while, two groups were touring Britain with the same name, although the dispute was eventually resolved with Bobby G’s line-up being deemed the “official” Bucks Fizz.

 There have been 16 members of *a* Bucks Fizz since 1981, although only Cheryl, Mike, Jay, Bobby and Shelley have released any material under that name.
 The rest have all performed live under the group name.

 Cheryl Baker went on to become a successful television presenter.